 Office of Community Engagement at College of William & Mary

 The Office of Community Engagement (OCE) partners with nonprofits to create positive community-driven social change.
-OCE offers the opportunity to share volunteer needs in its weekly student volunteer listserv, hosts a volunteer fair in the September, and holds networking and resource sharing events in fall and spring.
+OCE offers the opportunity to share volunteer needs in its weekly student volunteer listserv, hosts a volunteer fair in September, and holds networking and resource-sharing events in the fall and spring.
 OCE funds a limited number of internships focused on students completing capacity projects for local nonprofits.
 Visit the community partners webpage for details, and email oce@wm.edu for a one-on-one conversation.

 Listserv for Nonprofits: Nonprofit-l